 A: After calibration the sensors normally perform better than the given specifications.

-Aanderaa has a tradition to be conservative when giving sensor specifications so that these reflect the "worst situation" performance in the field.
+Aanderaa has a tradition to be conservative when giving sensor specifications so that these reflect the performance in the field not the best specifications you can obtain in the laboratory.